 You still get the alerts to buzz you when you hit certain midway markers and focusing on one kind of training doesn't get in the way of any other kind.

-All the same, we must add that it's not quite as motivating as the Spark and despite costing more, you feel like you're getting a wearable of lower quality.
+All the same, we must add that it's not quite as motivating as something like the Spark 3 or the Series 2 and you feel like you're getting a wearable of lower quality.
 It's just that it happens to be a bit better at recording and analysing your swims.

 Sink or Swim: Swim